ih27/metrowalkdc/README.md

 * Don't forget to create a custom app launcher icon and include it at multiple resolutions

 # DONE #
+Utilize the App Bar for menu functionality in your MetroStationActivity to allow the user to type a few letters to filter the station list

 Detect the device's location